Australia–Mongolia relations: History

 At the time of Australian federation in 1901, Mongolia (as well as China) was part of the Manchu Qing Empire.
 The succeeding Republic of China lost effective control of Mongolia in 1921 and an independence referendum was held in 1945.
-The Republic of China also lost control of mainland China itself around 1949-1950, retreating to Taiwan, but for a time Australia continued to recognise its claim to represent the whole of China and Mongolia.
+The Republic of China also lost control of mainland China itself around 1949–1950, retreating to Taiwan, but for a time Australia continued to recognise its claim to represent the whole of China and Mongolia.
 Australia only recognised Mongolia as independent from the Republic of China (Taiwan) in February 1967, despite Taiwanese objections.
 Mongolia was only the second Communist state Australia had recognised, after the Soviet Union.

 The two countries established official diplomatic relations on 15 September 1972.
-Mongolia opened an embassy in Canberra in 2008, while Australia opened an embassy in Ulaanbaatar in December 2015, previously having opened an Australian Trade Commission in 2011.

 High level visits

 The Governor-General of Australia Bill Hayden visited Mongolia in 1994, and the President of Mongolia Punsalmaagiin Ochirbat visited Australia in 1997.

-In February 2011, then-Prime Minister of Mongolia Sükhbaataryn Batbold became the first Mongolian head of government to visit Australia.
+In February 2011, Prime Minister of Mongolia Sükhbaataryn Batbold became the first Mongolian head of government to visit Australia.